-Steve Cagle is a partner in the firm’s Houston office.
+Steve Cagle is of counsel in the firm’s Houston office.
 He focuses his practice on patent and trade secret litigation in the chemical, petrochemical, mechanical, and equipment for oil and gas exploration, recovery, and production fields.
 In addition, he assists clients with patent prosecution, patent enforcement issues, and enforcement of covenants not to compete.

 Mr. Cagle’s trial experience includes cases involving a broad range of technologies, such as mechanical devices used in oil and gas exploration (subsea Christmas trees, centralizers, blowout preventers, float equipment, downhole plugs and packers, and drilling jars), polymer chemistry for drilling fluids, propylene oxide and MTBE production, hydrocarbon cracking catalysis, PHPA technology for drilling fluids, cryopreservation of human tissue, detergents for use in preparing acellular collagen matrices, and topical compositions for healing viral lesions.
 He has also worked on matters involving food, enzyme, peptide, carbonless paper, and pulping chemistry.

 - Anheuser Busch v.
 Various Retailers in Alabama, Key West, Ft.
 Lauderdale, Atlantic City, and South Padre Island.
 Trademark and copyright litigation enforcing the Spuds McKenzie copyrights against infringers.
 Preliminary and final injunction obtained in all cases.

 - Antek and Nitek Instrument Cos. v.
 Sievers Instrument Co.
 Patent infringement litigation.
 Secured favorable decision for the client following a bench trial.

 - Baker Hughes v.
 M-I Drilling, Inc. Patent infringement litigation.
 Case settled favorably for the client after mediation.